bobogogo1990/kuandai/README.md

 # kuandai
-this is a kuandai project
+this is a kuandai project first edition